Milo McIver, Oregon: World's Best Disc Golf Courses Highlights

 "I told him, 'Look, you gotta do this; your ideas sound great,'" Buckley said.
 "I don't want to take too much credit, but I do remember that phone call."

-The combination of challenge and the beauty of the scenery at Milo provided by the dense greenery and massive trees common to the American Northwest has proven to be an effective lure for disc golfers.
-Buckley says the state park loves the course because it is one of its top three revenue sources.
+The combination of challenge and the beauty of the scenery at Milo provided by the dense greenery and massive trees common to the northwestern U.S. have proven to be an effective lure for disc golfers.
+Buckley says the state park loves the course because it is one of its top three draws, which brings in revenue through parking fees.

 Though the park's main layout has changed little since the early 2000s, that doesn't mean the course doesn't get constant attention.
 Buckley said there are frequent improvement and maintenance projects going on.
 He also pointed out that particular gratitude should be given to Jeff Mittl, the man who leads and organizes many of those projects.